Surface Energy: A Discussion of How Wax & Automotive Ceramic Nano Coatings Function in Auto Detailing.

 A change in surface energy alone is never a reliable indication of coating failure.
 Hydrophobic ‘failure’ could easily happen by smearing olive oil or a finish polish over a coated section.
 Whatever residue remained after wiping the surface would alter the surface behavior of that coated section.
 Therefore, this example only indicates that surface energy has shifted from the ideal characteristics of the coating.
-It does not mean the coating has failed, but rather it hydrophobic properties are masked by whatever was put on top of it.
+This does not automatically mean coating failure, but rather its hydrophobic properties are masked by whatever was put on top of it.

 Often, customers or detailers form snap judgements or conclusions about ceramic coating effectiveness or durability based on hydrophobic properties.
 Frequently these opinions are without a true or full understanding of the principals behind vehicle surface energy.
-This type of uninformed dialogue is found on literally hundreds of online forums and social media groups, many times marketing related.
-Surface properties alone do not provide an accurate picture of a ceramic paint coating and its overall protection characteristics.
+This type of uninformed dialogue floods literally hundreds of online forums and social media groups, many times marketing related.
+Surface characteristics alone do not provide an accurate picture of a ceramic nano coating and its overall protection characteristics.

 When a coating ‘fails,’ to produce water beading or sheeting, most times topical surface contamination is the culprit.
-This contamination build up occurs for a number of reasons, but most frequently improper wash intervals allow contamination to layer and cover the coating’s surface.
+This contamination build up most frequently from infrequent wash intervals that allow contamination to layer and cover the coating’s surface.
 Detailers and consumers can avoid falling into the pitfalls of misjudging products with better knowledge.
 Therefore, the understanding how surface energy affects hydrophobic characteristics for surface performance and longevity is crucial.

 Final Words on Surface Energy, Ceramic Paint Coatings, and Waxes in Auto Detailing

 Vehicle surfaces require regular maintenance (washing) in order to keep them free of topical contamination.
 Proper vehicle surface maintenance optimizes the effects of ceramic nano coating water sheeting or the ‘super sexy’ tight beading of waxes.
-If contamination is allowed to build up, eventually it morphs into the outer most layer of a vehicle’s surface.
+If contamination builds up, eventually it morphs into the outer most layer of a vehicle’s surface.
 Therefore, the paint adopts the surface energy properties of this outermost contamination layer.
-Does this mean a ceramic coating or wax is gone or has failed?
+Does this automatically equal ceramic coating or wax failure?
 No, not necessarily.
-Most likely it indicates the surface is contaminated and therefore masking the properties of the LSP.
+Most likely the surface is highly contaminated, therefore masking the properties of the LSP.

 Next time you think a ceramic nano coating or wax is ‘bad’ or has ‘failed’, consider the vehicle’s surface energy.
 Surface energy always plays a critical role in surface care within automotive detailing.
-However, when armed with an understanding of the science and properties associated with surface energy, detailers are better suited to troubleshoot possible surface issues.
+However, when armed with an understanding of the science and properties associated with surface energy, detailers may better troubleshoot possible surface issues.

 ~Keep on Buffin’